SeCATrity/secatrity.github.io/_pages/about.md

 Hi!
 I am XXX, a PhD student at the National University of Singapore working on AI security.

-My research explores the security implications of generative AI, particularly how generative models interact with copyright and creator rights.
-I study the potential harm that generative models may cause to copyrighted content and analyze the security of existing protection mechanisms designed to safeguard creators, such as watermarking.
+My research explores the **security implications of generative AI**, particularly how generative models interact with **copyright and creator rights**.
+I study the potential harm that generative models may cause to copyrighted content and analyze the security of existing protection mechanisms designed to safeguard creators, such as **watermarking**.

-More broadly, I aim to understand the limitations of current defenses and develop more robust mechanisms that help make generative AI systems more responsible and trustworthy for creators.
+More broadly, ***-I aim to understand the limitations of current defenses and develop more robust mechanisms that help make generative AI systems more responsible and trustworthy for creators-***.

-📷 Outside of Research, I enjoy photographing snow mountains and hope to one day document many of the world’s most iconic snowy peaks. 🏔️
+📷 Outside of Research, I love photographing snow mountains and hope to one day document many of the world’s most iconic snowy peaks. 🏔️